-Climate feedbacks have long been recognized as a key piece to understanding Earth’s climate sensitivity.
-Climate sensitivity is the amount of global-mean surface temperature change for a given forcing, such as an increase in atmospheric carbon dioxide.
-On time scales relevant to anthropogenic warming, feedbacks include atmospheric processes, such as changes in clouds, water vapor, atmospheric lapse rate, and sea ice, which in turn either amplify or damp the climate response to a forcing.
+Climate feedbacks have long been recognized as a key piece to understanding Earth’s climate sensitivity, that is, the amount of global-mean surface temperature change for a given increase in carbon dioxide concentration.
+On time scales relevant to anthropogenic warming, feedbacks include atmospheric processes, such as changes in clouds, water vapor, atmospheric lapse rate, and sea ice, which in turn either amplify or damp the climate response.
 While conventionally defined relative to the globally averaged case, these processes exhibit rich spatial structures and are arguably activated by regional rather than global-mean warming.
 An emerging emphasis in the field of climate dynamics is to understand how the spatial pattern of climate feedbacks controls the spatial pattern of climate change.

 Global climate change is characterized at its most fundamental level by an Arctic-amplified pattern of surface warming.
 A rapidly warming Arctic is evident in the current climate and is a robust projection in state-of-the-art models, and has substantial impacts on ecosystems, economies, and mid-latitude weather.
 The question of what physical mechanisms produce this distinct response, however, is unresolved.
 Prior studies of Arctic amplification have contested that the reduction in snow and sea ice cover leads to surface warming by increasing the absorbed solar radiation.
 Yet, regional feedback analysis has revealed the importance of changes in the vertical structure warming.
 This lapse rate feedback determines how effectively the Earth cools to space by longwave emission and is comparable in magnitude to the ice albedo feedback.
 We seek to understand how the coupling between atmosphere, ocean, and sea ice impacts high-latitude climate change and variability.